panther03/WumboN64/README.md

 * Code that makes use of button presses is not quite sensitive enough, sometimes button presses aren't fully registered.
 I'm not sure why this is, I'd have to look into it more.
 * Main function exit might not work right.
 I can't imagine this would be an issue because right now Wumbo programs are built as one rom, with nothing running "after" them but if there was an operating system it was returning to it would probably not work because an important SPIM syscall was ripped out.
 At the moment when a program finishes it simply enters an endless loop which is the intended functionality.
 * I haven't tested it on a real console because I don't have the equipment but the creator of the original HelloWorld demo has tested it on real hardware and it did work so I have reason to believe it should work.

+# Code Examples

+Code examples can be found in the `tests/` directory.
+At the moment, there are 4 examples (including the test.wumbo found at the root of this repository.)